 6 mobile gaming scams and how to avoid them

 Do you spend hours hunting monsters, storming your opponents’ bases, or digging for hidden treasure on your smartphone?
 You're far from alone.
-Mobile gaming — online games people play on their smartphones or other mobile devices — is more popular than ever.
+Mobile gaming — online games people play on their smartphones or other mobile devices — are more popular than ever.

 Game developers aren't the only people excited by these numbers.
-Scammers are thrilled with the rising popularity of mobile gaming too.
+Scammers are thrilled with the rising popularity of mobile gaming, too.